leannedo/the-right-brain-dev/src/posts/internet-post/how-internet-works.md

 Finally, browser has a rendering engine for displaying the content and an HTML parsing algorithm for parsing the resources.
 First it take HTML pages and generate the DOM tree.
 Then it will parse the assets (images, JS, CSS) to each node.
 When everything has been loaded to the browser window, the connection will be closed.

+So this is the end of our journey, please stay tune for more.
+Cheers!